bptlab/goodberry/README.md

 1. Clone this repository onto your Raspberry Pi.
 1. Run `make install` to install dependencies.
    **WARNING**: This reboots the Raspberry as needed for activation of SPI.
+1. Run `source berry.env` after you filled in the necessary information.

 ## Acknowledgements
 * [mxgxw](https://github.com/mxgxw/MFRC522-python/blob/master/LICENSE.txt) for the NFC reader module